Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Structure of the viable parameter space

 \section{Structure of the viable parameter space}

-A comprehensive characterization of the viable parameter space follows, along with the rationale for our benchmark selection.
-Although the underlying theory predicts $m_\chi \sim 600$~GeV, we explored a broader mass range to demonstrate the robustness of our solution.
+This appendix provides a more comprehensive characterization of the viable parameter space and the rationale for our benchmark selection.
+Although the underlying SU(3)$_H$ theory motivates a dark matter mass of $m_\chi \sim 600$~GeV, we explored a broader mass range to demonstrate the robustness of our solution.